daniells/Fnord-O-Meter/README.md

 ##### Why

-* an example of group fantasy analysis that makes it easy to grasp
+* An example of group fantasy analysis that makes it easy to grasp
-* A demonstration of how to write a parsed-text display in Nametag
+* A demonstration of how to write a useful application in Nametag Templates
+* A tool for empirically testing GF theory
+* Predicting the political future
+* Seeing the fnords!

-##### History
+##### When

 The #memes channel on DALnet was once a hotbed of bizzare ideas.
 One we actually followed through was the Fnord-O-Meter, specced by channel users and written by yegs.

-The date on 5th-gen copy of the original html file is 1/5/07.
-Miraculously, that sounds right.
+The date on 5th-gen copy of the original html app is dated 1/5/07.

-There was an early version of a jQuery-based Fnord-O-Meter in 2011 or so, but that code was lost.
-This is a do-over-do-better of the AJAXish upgrade.
+A second version of the Fnord-O-Meter was under development in 2012.
+This was a Jtag-based web app; Jatag being the precursor of Nametag Templates.
+This code has been found and placed in the git history.
+There was no version control so incremental progress is saved as numberd files.

+In 2014 the project was ressurected and is currently being refactored into a Nametag Templates web application.

 ##### Planned Features

-Who knows how much of this I'll ever have time to do

 * Simple sequential display
 * Sequential display with proximal nouns
 * Frequency ordered display
+* Scratchpad persistence using localStorage
+* Expand fnord word library, and categorize based on fetal drama phases [strong,constrictive,cracking,upheaval]
+* D3 Trend graphing from results files

+##### Big Dream Features
 * Results files using TrustFS
 * Categories and other metadata on results files
 * AJAXy url-based page parsing
 * Pages fetched and parsed automatically, periodically, based on a pref file
-* D3 Trend graphing from results files
+* Multi-language support

-##### Path
+##### Development Path
+* Update engine
 * Refactor old code into cell-based list output
+* Inspector pattern with tabbed inspector panes
+* pane 1 = {title, description, text} populaing fields and textarea
+* pane 2 = fnord word list with feq count
+* pane 3 = proximal noun/adj display
+* pane 4 = d3 histogram